Sibo-Ding/ECO395M-ML-Homeworks/Exercise 2/Exercises 2 Question.md

 ## Saratoga house prices

 Return to the data set on house prices in Saratoga, NY that we considered in class.
-Recall that a starter script here is in `saratoga_lm.R`.
+Recall that a starter script here is in [saratoga_lm.R](saratoga_lm.R).
 For this data set, you'll run a "horse race" (i.e. a model comparison exercise) between two model classes: linear models and KNN.

 - Build the best linear model for price that you can.
 It should clearly outperform the "medium" model that we considered in class.
 Use any combination of transformations, engineering features, polynomial terms, and interactions that you want; and use any strategy for selecting the model that you want.
 - Now build the best K-nearest-neighbor regression model for price that you can.
 Note: you still need to choose which features should go into a KNN model, but you don't explicitly include interactions or polynomial terms.
 The method is sufficiently adaptable to find interactions and nonlinearities, if they are there.
 But do make sure to _standardize_ your variables before applying KNN, or at least do something that accounts for the large differences in scale across the different variables here.